chawlaj100/Diabetic_Retinopathy/README.md

 # Models
 #### I have used some pretrained models from tensorflow with 'imagenet' weights and tried to train a multiclass-classification model to predict the Retinopathy Grading.
 2 models were trained one using Xception Net and the second using Efficient Net and python notebooks for both of them are available in 'Models' Directory in the Repo.
 The weights of these models are uploaded into 'Model Weights' Directory.

-## Android Application
+# Android Application
 #### I am currently making an application with a view to help people with early detection of Retinopathy.
 The application is currently under development and will use TensorflowLite to deploy my CNN model onto the application for the classification of retinopathy.
 The android app is uploaded in the 'DR_android_application' Director of the Repo.
-Some of the sample shots of the application are listed below.
+Some of the sample shots of the current application are listed below.
 #### ![screen1](Images/screen_1.png)
 #### ![screen2](Images/screen_2_0.png)
 #### ![screen2](Images/screen_2_1.png)